sven337/wblg/_posts/2014-04-15-Dangerous-Chinese-power-supply.markdown

 - do the same check while pressing on the case
 - move the big resistor a tiny bit to increase creepage distance

+(Disregard the blue annotations which are not relevant to safety.)

 ![Isolating the case from mains](case_internal_tape.jpg)
 ![Internals](internals_annotated.jpg)
 ![Output resistor creepage distance](creepage.jpg)